pass DCC security inspection cannabis dispensary camera requirements

 This is where most failures happen.
 Six specific requirements trip people up more than anything else.

-Continuous Recording — Not Motion-Triggered
+Continuous Recording, Not Motion-Triggered

-This catches the most operators.
+This catches most operators.
 If your cameras are set to motion-only recording to save storage, you're non-compliant.
 DCC requires continuous 24/7 recording during all hours of operation and non-operation.
 Every second, every angle, no gaps.
 Inspectors can verify this on the spot by pulling up your recording logs.

 Resolution and Frame Rate